Prince George’s County History & Fascinating Facts

 Civil War Vets birth an African-American town: North Brentwood was the first African-American town to be incorporated in Prince George’s County.
 It was settled by African-American veterans of the Civil War.
 Beginning in 1887, these veterans began purchasing lots from their former commander, Captain Wallace A. Bartlett.

 Defending our Nation’s Capital: Fort Washington, on the bank of the Potomac River, is the only permanent fortification built to defend the river approach to the Nation’s Capital, Washington, DC.

 Native Americans Longest Walk: In 2008, the Greenbelt Park campground hosted the Native Americans Longest Walk II.
 Over 800 walkers traveled the 8,200 miles from Alcatraz Island to Washington, DC.
-It covered 24 states, 35 reservations and raised awareness about sacred sites protection, cultural survival, youth empowerment, and Native American rights.
-The 2008 Longest Walk marked the 30th anniversary of the original Longest Walk of 1978 that resulted in historic changes for Native America.
+It covered 24 states, 35 reservations and raised awareness about sacred sites' protection, cultural survival, youth empowerment, and Native American rights.
+The 2008 Longest Walk marked the 30th anniversary of the original Longest Walk of 1978 which resulted in historic changes for Native America.